Part of the law series of articles.

 - Individual freedom and security are guaranteed.
 No one may be prosecuted except in cases provided for by law, before legally appointed judges and in the manner prescribed by law.

-- Apart from cases of flagrant offence, arrest may be carried out only pursuant to well-founded judicial order, which must be notified at arrest or within twenty-four hours.
+- Apart from cases of flagrant offence, arrest may be carried out only pursuant to a well-founded judicial order, which must be notified at arrest or within twenty-four hours.

 - Any detention must be preceded by examination before a competent judicial authority.